 Each paper should be submitted via email to email@example.com and should include the following:

 - In the body of the email, please provide

 - Brief description of the associated live demonstration or an indication that there is no associated live demonstration.

-- Attached to the email please provide a PDF of the submitted extended abstract / full paper in MICCAI format
+- Attached to the email, please provide a PDF of the submitted full paper in MICCAI format

-Both poster and podium presenters will have the opportunity to provide live demonstrations.
-The live demonstrations are anticipated to include not only image analysis demonstrations but also POCUS probes connected to laptops to demonstrate innovations for 1) tissue characterization using gel-based phantoms, 2) embedded tracking systems, and 3) intuitive AR/VR displays.
+In addition to oral presentations, the workshop will feature live demonstrations.
+Papers accepted for oral presentation are automatically eligible for live demonstrations.
+Additionally, papers can be submitted and/or chosen specifically for live demonstrations.
+The live demonstrations are anticipated to include not only image analysis demonstrations but also POCUS probes connected to laptops to demonstrate innovations for 1) embedded tracking systems, 2) open-APIs and toolkits for creating mobile applications for POCUS, and 3) Hololens for ultrasound intervention guidance.